 Have the necessary tools for this DIY project lined up before you start—you’ll save time and frustration.

-You'll also need a short circuit detector, fuse socket connector kit, shop manual
+You'll also need a short circuit detector, fuse socket connector kit, shop manual and wire crimper.

 Avoid last-minute shopping trips by having all your materials ready ahead of time.
 Here's a list.